-Medicare covers some, but not all, types of weight loss surgery if a person meets several conditions.
+Medicare covers some, but not all, types of weight loss surgery if a person meets the criteria.

-The coverage is not 100%.
-An individual must pay deductibles, coinsurance, and copayments.
-Total costs depend on several factors.
+The coverage is not 100%, and an individual must pay deductibles, coinsurance, and copayments.
+The total costs will depend on several factors.

 We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan:

 - Deductible: This is an annual amount that a person must spend out of pocket within a certain time period before an insurer starts to fund their treatments.

 - Coinsurance: This is a percentage of a treatment cost that a person will need to self-fund.
 For Medicare Part B, this comes to 20%.

 - Copayment: This is a fixed dollar amount that an insured person pays when receiving certain treatments.
 For Medicare, this usually applies to prescription drugs.

 Below, we discuss weight loss surgery, also known as bariatric surgery, and then look at Medicare’s eligibility requirements.
 We also explain the types of procedures that Medicare covers, the costs involved, and the risks of the surgery.

 Medicare has ruled that some weight loss procedures are reasonable and medically necessary for people who meet these criteria:

 - They have a BMI of 35 or higher.